OptimizePress/op-fusioncore-fix/README.md

 ##Description

-Removes "image" shortcode from Fusion Core plugin on Live Editor pages
+Fix problem with RTE in LiveEditor and forces images/testimonial shortcode from OptimizePress

 ##Installation